timecode/wrangler-docker/README.md

    chmod +x wrangler

    cp wrangler /usr/local/bin/
+   # if you don't want to mess with any other wrangler installs
+   # rename this file something like wranglerdev and use that instead
+   # e.g
+   # cp wrangler /usr/local/bin/wranglerdev

    # OPTIONAL
    # check it's available
    which wrangler
    # -> /usr/local/bin/wrangler
+   # or
+   # which wranglerdev
+   # -> /usr/local/bin/wranglerdev
    ```

 ## Usage